Somer Township, Champaign County, Illinois: Unincorporated towns

 (This list is based on USGS data and may include former settlements.)

 Cemeteries

 The township contains these cemeteries: Clements (Section 35), Coslet and Yearsley (Section 26).

 Historic cemeteries (some of these may no longer be visible): Adkins Grave Yard (Section 21), Brownfield (Section 26), Heater (Section 23), Indian burial ground (Section 16), Methodist Church site (Section 27), Rhinehart Grave Yard (Section 34), Somers (Section 27).

 Grain Elevators

-Leverett elevator (Section 17) was built along the Illinois Central—Canadian National railroad.
+Leverett elevator (Section 17) was built along the Illinois Central (which was absorbed by Canadian National Railway in 1998).

 Sharp's Crossing elevator (Section 4) was built on the short–lived Kankakee and Urbana Traction Company interurban line around 1920, and was operated by the Sharp Grain Company.
 The wooden elevator on the west side of U.S. Route 45 at County Road 2300 North was destroyed by fire.